PILT Payments & History

 - 2008 was $293,060,111

-(A) $2.77 (in 2019) times the number of acres of qualified Federal land in the unit of local government (as defined previously), reduced by the amount of funds received by the locality in the prior fiscal year under certain other Federal land revenue sharing programs, such as Secure Rural Schools or the mineral leasing.
+(A) $2.83 (2020 rate adjusted from $2.77 rate in 2019) times the number of acres of qualified Federal land in the unit of local government (as defined previously), reduced by the amount of funds received by the locality in the prior fiscal year under certain other Federal land revenue sharing programs, such as Secure Rural Schools or the mineral leasing.

-(B) $0.39 (in 2019) times the number of acres of qualified Federal land in the unit of local government, with no deduction for prior-year payments.
+(B) $0.40 (2020 rate adjusted from $0.39 rate in 2019) times the number of acres of qualified Federal land in the unit of local government, with no deduction for prior-year payments.

-Both alternatives are subject to a population ceiling limitation computed by multiplying the county population times a corresponding dollar value (adjusted annually for inflation since the law was amended in 1994) contained in the Act.
+Both alternatives are subject to a population ceiling limitation computed by multiplying the rounded county population (where applicable) times a corresponding dollar value (adjusted annually for inflation) contained in the Act.

 A Big Thank You